Leonniar/Leonniar/README.md

-- 👋 Hi, I’m @Leonniar
+- Hi, I’m @Leonniar
-- 👀 I’m interested in gaming anf game design
+- I’m interested in game dev and game design
-- 🌱 I’m currently learning C# Script Unity and GameMaker Studio
+- I’m currently learning Game Development using Unity

 <!---
 Leonniar/Leonniar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.